Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-recognition.md

     ```

 <a name="track"></a>
-## Tracking Images
+## Track images

-To track images:
+To track images, proceed as follows:

 1. To prepare the camera and create an image tracking model:
-    1. Define a camera preview event handler for the `Preview` event of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class and create an instance of that class:
+    -   Define a camera preview event handler for the `Preview` event of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class and create an instance of that class:

         ```csharp
         /// Define a camera preview event handler